 The logging configuration is only established when the entire configuration file has been parsed.
-When the server is starting up, all logging messages regarding syntax errors in the configuration file go to the default channels, or to standard error if the -g option was specified.
+When the server starts up, all logging messages regarding syntax errors in the configuration file go to the default channels, or to standard error if the $\neg q$ option was specified.